vitorbiten/maintenance-app/README.md

 The first action "Deploy K8s" ([deploy-k8s.yml](/.github/workflows/deploy-k8s.yml)) uses Azure/k8s-set-context@v3 to set cluster context with KUBE_CONFIG before running kubectl commands.
-For our deploy production deploy we don't need to run kubernetes-dashboard because it comes pre-installed on the Linode cluster, we will apply this extra file:
+For our deploy production deploy we don't need to run kubernetes-dashboard because it comes pre-installed on the Linode cluster, we will kubectl apply this extra file:

 - Linode Service (load-balancer.yaml)
   - LoadBalancer